apriltuesday/metro-faces/README.md

 #### Metro Map
 * features: faces (weighted by region size), timestamp (binned), GPS location (binned)
 * features weighted by frequency in dataset
-* timestamps corrected by drawing from a normal distribution, defined by valid timestamps of photos in the same cluster (something of a hack)
+* timestamps corrected by drawing from a distribution defined by valid timestamps of photos in the same cluster (something of a hack)
 * faces clustered by co-clustering co-occurrence matrix (w/o me)
 * greedily choose a face cluster per metro line based on coverage of photos